equalTo

 you to selectively ignore or merely constrain specific JSON elements.

-The underlying implementation for equalToJson
+The underlying implementation for equalToJson is supplied by

 JSONUnit.